Oilfields Recycling Centre

 Energy conservation falls under the frist “R” of Reduce, Reuse and Recycle.
 The first step in energy conservation at home is to recuce the amount of energy you are using around the house.
 By reducing the need for producing more and more energy for consumption, we can also reduce the need for more energy being produced using coal and other limited non-renewable energy resources.

-Efforts in replacing old lighting with new energy efficient lighting will incur the quickest return on invetsment.
+Efforts in replacing old lighting with new energy efficient lighting will incur the quickest return on investment.
 With the advent of new LED lighting technology, the savings and pay back are even greater.
 Incorporating light sensors in rooms amplifies the savings even more.
-Savings can be as much as 60 to 80% with an ROI (return on investment) as short as 1 year, making the cost of LED replacement economical.
+Savings can be as much as 60 to 80% with a return on investment (ROI) as short as 1 year, making the cost of LED replacement economical.
 New designs in sensors will help in not leaving you in the dark, should you just be sitting and reading.
+The easiest way to save on energy costs, turn it off.

 Did you know most of the water we apply to our lawns and gardens, is not taken up by the plants and grass, but rather is lost to runoff or evaporation?
 Remember, a maximum 2.5cm (1 inch) of water each week including rainfall, ensures a healthy deep-rooted lawn.
 Mowing your lawn to a height of 7.5cm (3 inches) will prevent it from drying out and burning, and help keep the weeds down, which reduces the need for fertilizer.

 Consider Permaculture around your property, maybe replacing needy Kentucky Bluegrass with other plantings like prarie grasses or red fescues.
-Practice Zeriscaping to eliminate the need for water use.
+Practice Xeriscaping to eliminate the need for water use.

 Use products that produce less waste and pollution.
 Substitute water-base products whenever possible when buying paints and household cleaners.
 Switch from chemical-type cleaners to natural products such as salt, baking soda, vinegar and lemon juice.
 These ingredients will accomplish most of your cleaning needs.